Spanish Commercial Code: Merchant Obligations, Document Registration | Althox

 § 1.
-Registration of documents
+Document Registration

 Article 22.
 The register of trade will extract and reason in order of numbers and dates of the following documents:

-1. ° From the marriage, the covenant of separation of property referred to Article 1723 of Civil Code, solemn inventories, wills, deeds of partition, award decisions, deeds of gift, sale, exchange or other of Like her husband authenticity impose any liability on behalf of women;
+1. From the marriage, the covenant of separation of property referred to Article 1723 of Civil Code, solemn inventories, wills, deeds of partition, award decisions, deeds of gift, sale, exchange or other of Like her husband authenticity impose any liability on behalf of women;

-determine the species or quantities that the husband should give his wife divorced or separate property;
+2. From the judgments of divorce or separation of assets and settlements made to determine the species or quantities that the husband should give his wife divorced or separate property;

-3. ° From the evidence of any assets of the child or ward who is under the authority of a parent or guardian;
+3. From the evidence of any assets of the child or ward who is under the authority of a parent or guardian;

-4. ° From the writings of society, be it collective or anonymous en commandite, and appoints members to the manager of the company in liquidation, -
+4. From the writings of society, be it collective or anonymous en commandite, and appoints members to the manager of the company in liquidation;

-5. ° From the powers that grant them their merchants or dependent factors for the management of their businesses.
+5. From the powers that grant them their merchants or dependent factors for the management of their businesses.

 Article 23.
 Taking account of the documents specified in the preceding Article shall make every merchant made within a period of fifteen days, as appropriate, from the date of issuance of the document subject to registration or from the date on which the husband parent or guardian to-carry trade.